jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/methane/README.md

-Methane Gas Example
+Methane Example
 ===================
-This example demonstrates how to build a simulation containing a box of methane.
+This example demonstrates how to build a simulation containing a box of methane gas.
 (Not a very interesting example.)

 ### Details